CM Grieved Over Loss Of Lives - UrduPoint

 CM Grieved Over Loss Of Lives

-Punjab Chief Minister Maryam Nawaz Sharif has expressed a deep sense of sorrow and grief over the loss of four precious human lives when a bus from Skardu to Rawalpindi fell into a ditch

-LAHORE, (UrduPoint / Pakistan Point News - 28th Oct, 2024) Punjab Chief Minister Maryam Nawaz Sharif has expressed a deep sense of sorrow and grief over the loss of four precious human lives when a bus from Skardu to Rawalpindi fell into a ditch.
+LAHORE, (UrduPoint / Pakistan Point News - 3rd Nov, 2024) Punjab Chief Minister Maryam Nawaz Sharif has expressed a deep sense of sorrow and grief over the loss of precious human lives in a tragic accident involving a vehicle returning from Tablighi Ijetma near Bhera.

-The chief minister offered sincere condolences and expressed her heartfelt sympathies with the bereaved families.
+The CM extended her heartfelt sympathies and condolences to the grieving families affected by this unfortunate incident.
+She ordered to provide best medical treatment for injured.

 Recent Stories